lblod/delta-producer-publication-graph-maintainer/README.md

 ## Discussions
 ### What is a publication graph anyway?
 The publication graph acts as an interemediate step in the delta (file) generation process.
-This has some benefits.
-TODO
+This graph represents the state of the data that should be consumed by a consumer.
+The serialization of the updates, i.e. how we inform or publish additions or removals to the graph, is left to other services.

 ### Why must the generated delta's of the application stack be rewritten by the producer?
 Simply writing all incoming delta messages to a file if the subject's `rdf:type` is of interest and offering those files to a consumer service may look as a simple and adequate solution at first sight, but it isn't.
 This simple approach has two downsides: